 Don’t let more accuracy have too high a cost of opportunity

 When I transitioned from academia to management consulting, I had to adapt quite a bit; one such adaption was learning to operate under tougher time constraints.
 In an ideal world (or in some academic settings) you have enough time to analyze all scenarios before you.
 However, when time is short, you need to cut some corners.
 In these cases, consider testing only extreme scenarios, that is, running a sensitivity analysis.
 If the outcomes of these cases are all within acceptable ranges, no need to go test whichever other scenarii that are within the ranges that you’ve already tested.

 Don’t let more accuracy lead you to be overconfident

 In addition to the pitfalls above, more information about a subject may lead you to have increased confidence in your findings even when accessing this information isn’t linked to improved performance (see Oskamp, Son).
 That is, more information can lead you to be overconfident, which is dangerous, considering that we usually already are.

-The main take away is that striving for accuracy is generally good up to a point but, as your analysis proceeds, you should continuously evaluate the return on investment of acquiring more and then decide if it’s worth pursuing.
+The main take away is that striving for accuracy is generally good up to a point but, as your analysis proceeds, you should continuously evaluate the return on investment of acquiring more accuracy and then decide if it’s worth pursuing.

 Oskamp, S. (1965).
 “Overconfidence in case-study judgments.”
 Journal of consulting psychology 29(3): 261.